ATA Football

 ata football is an American over-the-top sports streaming service.
 The service carries live and on-demand streaming of women's football (soccer) events from various properties.
 Ata Football was first launched in September 2020.

+Overview

 The service was originally established in late 2019 by Atalanta Media, a sports media company founded by Esmeralda Negron and Hannah Brown.
 Negron is a former professional footballer and sports executive and Brown is a former Sky Sports rights executive.

-Programming
+On August 15, 2023, ata football announced that it had been acquired by the over-the-top sports streaming service, DAZN.

 Sports rights

 Noted sports rights held by ata football include: